vojtamolda/autodrome/readme.md

 _Autodrome_ provides a Python API that can be used for a wide variety of purposes for example - data collection, behavioral cloning or reinforcement learning.
 The API makes it easy to use _Autodrome_ with any machine learning toolchain.
 One possible way to train an agent capable of driving a vehicle is deep reinforcement learning.

 The project exposes a simple RL environment that implements the de-facto standard in RL research - OpenAI Gym API.
 The agent controls the truck and is rewarded for the travelled distance.
-Once the truck colliedes with anything the episode terminates.
+Once the truck collides with anything the episode terminates.

 ![Open AI Gym Demo](https://github.com/vojtamolda/autodrome/wiki/OpenAI-Gym/Gym-Demo.gif)